WaLC course tutors are eligible for Tutor Certification through the College Reading and Learning Association.

 Participate in Tutor Training

-- Enroll in COUN 230 (Introduction to Peer Tutoring).
-Successful completion of COUN 230 and 25 hours of actual tutoring time will qualify you for Tutor Certification through the College Reading and Learning Association.
+- Enroll in USI 202 (Introduction to Peer Tutoring).
+Successful completion of USI 202 and 25 hours of actual tutoring time will qualify you for Tutor Certification through the College Reading and Learning Association.

-- Read the WaLC Tutor Manual and complete additional training activities as assigned.
+- Read the WaLC Course Tutor Manual and complete additional training activities as assigned.

 - Participate in professional development opportunities provided by WaLC staff during the semester.